Dynamic correlations in the conserved Manna sandpile: Dynamic correlations in the steady state

 and, then by using eqs.~\eqref{eq:toppling activity relation} and \eqref{eq:tag particle prop} in eq.\eqref{eq:tag particle displacement}, we obtain the relation as given in eq.\eqref{self diffusion coeff form}.

-In the top panel of fig.~\Ref{fig:tagged particle}, we plot typical trajectories of a particular tagged particle for different densities, $\rho=0.97$ (violet line), $\rho=1.5$ (green line), $\rho=2.0$ (blue line), as a function of scaled time.
-In the bottom panel, we plot the mean square fluctuation of tagged particle displacement (solid red line) up to time $T$, $\angular{\angular{X^2(T)}} / 2T$, as a function of $\Delta = \rho-\rho_c$, where the double angular braces $\angular{\angular{X^2(T)}} = \sum_\alpha \angular{X_\alpha^2(T)}/N$ denote the average over trajectories as well as particles; in simulations, during the particle transfer at any site $i$, two particles are chosen randomly from a particular stack.
+In fig.~\ref{fig:tagged particle realizations}, we plot typical trajectories of a particular tagged particle for different densities $\rho=0.97$ (violet square points), $1.5$ (green circular points), $2.0$ (blue triangular points) as a function of scaled time.
+In fig.~\ref{fig:diffusivities}, we plot the mean square fluctuation of tagged particle displacement (solid red line) up to time $T$, $\angular{\angular{X^2(T)}} / 2T$, as a function of $\Delta = \rho-\rho_c$, where the double angular braces $\angular{\angular{X^2(T)}} = \sum_\alpha \angular{X_\alpha^2(T)}/N$ denote the average over trajectories as well as particles; in simulations, during the particle transfer at any site $i$, two particles are chosen randomly from a particular stack.
 Our theoretical expression of the density dependent self-diffusion coefficient $\mathcal{D}_s(\rho)$, as given in the equality eq.\eqref{self diffusion coeff form}, is also plotted (dashed black line); one can see an excellent agreement between the simulation and the theoretical prediction.
-For comparison, we also plot the bulk-diffusion coefficient $D(\rhobar)$ (solid blue line), defined in eq.\eqref{eq:D and a}.
+For comparison, we also plot the bulk-diffusion coefficient $D(\rhobar)$ (dot-dashed blue line), defined in eq.\eqref{eq:D and a}.
 Here one should note that the self-diffusion coefficient $\mathcal{D}_s(\rhobar)$ and the bulk-diffusion coefficient $D(\rhobar)$ are, in principle, two different quantities and strikingly they have quite contrasting behaviors, especially near criticality.
 Indeed, upon approaching criticality where activity decays as $a(\rhobar) \sim (\rhobar - \rho_c)^\beta$ with $\beta < 1$, the self-diffusion coefficient being the ratio of activity to density (see eq.\eqref{self diffusion coeff form}) vanishes as $\mathcal{D}_s(\rhobar) \sim (\rhobar - \rho_c)^\beta$ - exactly in the same manner as the activity behaves near criticality, but the bulk-diffusion coefficient being derivative of activity wrt the density [see eq.\eqref{eq:D and a}] diverges as $D(\rhobar) \sim 1 / (\rhobar -\rho_c)^{1-\beta}$~\cite{Chatterjee_PRE2018,Tapader_PRE2021}.
 Moreover, far from criticality and in the limit of large density $\rhobar \gg 1$, though the self-diffusion coefficient and the bulk-diffusion coefficient both vanish, however they do so in different manners.
 In that case, as the activity is expected to behave as $a(\rhobar) \simeq 1 - \text{const.}/\rhobar$, the self-diffusivity decays as $\mathcal{D}_s(\rhobar) \sim 1/\rhobar$, but the bulk-diffusivity decays much faster, $D(\rhobar) \sim 1/\rhobar^2$.
-Lastly, in the active phase, where $\rhobar > \rho_c$, while the bulk-diffusion coefficient $D(\rhobar)$ is a monotonically decreasing function of density $\rhobar$ shown in fig.~\Ref{fig:tagged particle}, the self-diffusion coefficient $\mathcal{D}_s(\rhobar)$ is however a non-monotonic function of $\rhobar$.
+Lastly, in the active phase, where $\rhobar > \rho_c$, while the bulk-diffusion coefficient $D(\rhobar)$ is a monotonically decreasing function of density $\rhobar$ shown in fig.~\ref{fig:tagged particle}, the self-diffusion coefficient $\mathcal{D}_s(\rhobar)$ is however a non-monotonic function of $\rhobar$.